cayrusa/TwilightImperium_ShatteredAscension_FAQ/TwilightImperium_ShatteredAscension_FAQ.md

 \**For example an objective like "This round I destroyed enemy units in two different systems".*

+#### Can my PDS shoot before a space battle that was triggered by Domain Counters?

+**No**.
+PDS only shoot (i.e. use their Space Cannon ability) during step 3) of Tactical Actions: [*Space Cannons Abilities*](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/latest/TwilightImperium_ShatteredAscension_Rulebook.html#3-space-cannons-abilities).
+Domain Counters and Space Battles they cause are resolved either during step 2): *Movement* or 5): *Planetary Landings* (depending on whether they are in space or on a planet), so PDS do not get a chance to shoot since the neutral units from the Domain Counters do not exist during step 3) of the Tactical Action.
+See [Rulebook/Domain Counters](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/latest/TwilightImperium_ShatteredAscension_Rulebook.html#domain-counters).

+## Technologies<a name="Technologies"></a>

+#### If I have the Integrated Economy Technology, can I produce ground units on a Trade Station and place them on a ship in the system like Saar's floating Space Docks do?

+**No**.
+Trade Stations are planets.
+The [production rule](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/latest/TwilightImperium_ShatteredAscension_Rulebook.html#b-produce-units) says that if the producer is a planet, the produced units that are planet-based must be placed on the planet, but the [Trade Station rule](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/latest/TwilightImperium_ShatteredAscension_Rulebook.html#trade-stations) says they cannot exist on it, so you cannot place them and therefore cannot produce them.

+#### Can Ground Forces reanimated with Dacxive Animators be promoted to Shock Troop?

+**No**, because only **surviving** Ground Forces can be promoted to Shock Troops after a won Invasion Combat.
+Reanimated Ground Forces are technically different units that did not participate to the Invasion Combat.

+## Miscellaneous<a name="Miscellaneous"></a>

 #### Do artefacts count as technology specialties.
 For example for the Focused Secret Objective?

 **No**.
 Artefacts have nothing to do with technology specialties.
 They do provide a similar effect of discounting by 1 the price of technologies of their colour, but they are not technology specialties.
 See [Rulebook/Artifacts](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/latest/TwilightImperium_ShatteredAscension_Rulebook.html#artifacts).

-#### Can my PDS shoot before a space battle that was triggered by Domain Counters?

-**No**.
-PDS only shoot (i.e. use their Space Cannon ability) during step 3) of Tactical Actions: [*Space Cannons Abilities*](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/latest/TwilightImperium_ShatteredAscension_Rulebook.html#3-space-cannons-abilities).
-Domain Counters and Space Battles they cause are resolved either during step 2): *Movement* or 5): *Planetary Landings* (depending on whether they are in space or on a planet), so PDS do not get a chance to shoot since the neutral units from the Domain Counters do not exist during step 3) of the Tactical Action.
-See [Rulebook/Domain Counters](http://www.astralvault.net/games/SA/cyrusa/cyrusaRulebook/latest/TwilightImperium_ShatteredAscension_Rulebook.html#domain-counters).

 #### What’s up with the Racial Objectives?